Cornell-GreenClub/asphalt/README.md

-# PathOS
+# pathOS

-PathOS is a web application designed for **route optimization**, specifically engineered to reduce fuel consumption and environmental emissions.
+pathOS is a web application designed for **route optimization**, specifically engineered to reduce fuel consumption and environmental emissions.
 By leveraging advanced optimization and real-time map data, PathOS provides users with the most efficient paths for their journeys.

 ---